IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 GuidesVersion
 ++++++++++++++

 Set ``GuidesVersion`` to override the version number in the URL of guides.
-For example, rather than http://guides.dataverse.org/en/4.6/user/account.html the version is overriden to http://guides.dataverse.org/en/1234-new-feature/user/account.html in the example below:
+For example, rather than http://guides.dataverse.org/en/4.6/user/account.html the version is overriden to http://guides.dataverse.org/en/1234-new-feature/user/account.html in the following example:

 ``GuidesVersion=1234-new-feature``